YLDAPhoenix11/Kaggle-Titanic/README.md

 Code for house prediction competition on kaggle

-done in 2018 (sorry I forgot the exact month...)
+done in 2018

 # Machine Learning

 Homework of COMS 4721 sec.001 Spring 2019 taught by Prof. John Paisley

 Basically, they are implementing commonly used machine learning algorithms with numpy, pandas and other libraries.

 # Applied Machine Learning

 Homework of COMS 4995 sec.005 Spring 2019 taught by Prof. Andreas C. Müller

-Basically, they are prediction, classification or solving other problems  with machine learning  using scikit-learn and other tools.
+Basically, they are solving problems with machine learning using scikit-learn and other tools.